liobaenk/respirationAdj1/README.md

 *Respiratory adaptation to temporal regularity and its role in somatosensory perception*

 Behavioural experiments that investigate somatosensory detection and detection confidence in non-clinical adults in relation to (within-person) ryhthmic trial sequence embedding (and its effects on respiration/brain function and perceptual performance): RhyF (Rhythmic Fast), RhyS (Rhythmic Slow), RanS (Random Slow).
-Besides behavioural responses (detection: Yes/No; confidence: Yes/No), EEG, ECG and respiration (abdominal belt) will be recorded online.
+Besides behavioural responses (detection: Yes/No; confidence: Sure/Unsure), EEG, ECG and respiration (thermistor) will be recorded online.

 **Pre-registration** : to-be-uploaded